SpecialDude/CSC331-Course-Project/README.md

-# CSC331-Course-Project
-Programming Principles and Paradigms
+# CSC331 (Programming Principles and Paradigms) Course-Project

+GROUP 2

+As part of our Reser

 - Python Lexical Analysis
 - A Simple Python Interpreter